 Besides the logistics of filming, the real fun came afterwards as we built a desktop computer video editing system

-(which was uncommon in those days!) and were thus able to perform extremely complex and accurate editing.
+(which was rare in those days!) and were thus able to perform extremely complex and accurate editing.

 Bonbeach High School logo scan (2001)|

 This is an example of an unorthodox method of obtaining an image.
 With Bonbeach High School having closed years

 ago, I was hard pressed to find a suitably hi-res copy of the school logo.
 The best example that I had was on a

 commemorative beer glass, presenting me with the interesting topographical dilemma of scanning from the curved

 My best result came from placing the glass on my flat bed scanner and rolling it just fast enough to stay above the

 scan head as it moved along underneath.
 It took a couple of test runs before I had my rolling motion synchronised

 well enough, followed by a little cleanup to produce a reasonable finished result.